Calibration Results Check and Analysis

 Improve the Accuracy of Extrinsic Parameters

-If the calibration accuracy is below standard, you need to follow the following instructions to inspect the calibration data and find the root cause for the errors.
+If the accuracy of the calibrated extrinsic parameter data is below standard, you need to follow the following instructions to inspect the data and find the root cause for the errors.

 Inspect Calibration Data